Skip to content

 Method: transaction protocol review, manipulation tests, audit trail verification.

-Basic (self-assessment)€0 (internal) to €8,000 (external assistance)4-8 weeks
+Self-assessment (module A)€0 (internal) to €8,000 (external assistance)4-8 weeks

 As for other directives, the effective strategy is internal pre-testing to clear gross issues, then external lab validation.